UIMSolutions/model-addressbooks/README.md

-# model-addressbook
+# Model library 🗃 model-addressbook
 The model addressbook is a centralized source for all internal and external persons and organizations that a company interacts with.